 Submit support requests and browse self-service resources.

 Building APIs the right way is important.
+It's one of the API basics you need to know.

 We are in the midst of an API revolution.
 Many business leaders are looking to APIs for achieving digital transformation in the enterprise.
 Given the amazing growth and diversity of APIs, there are surprisingly few easy-to-read resources on how to get started.